 Despite Wake Forest not being a top 20 law school, it can still provide you with the resources and education to become a successful lawyer!
 It has a long history of producing powerful advocates and offers its students diverse experiential learning to make them stand out to employers.

-Yes, Wake Forest Law is one of the many schools that is now accepting the GRE in lieu of the LSAT.
+Yes, Wake Forest Law is one of the many schools now accepting the GRE instead of the LSAT.

 To sum it up, Wake Forest University School of Law is a well-respected institution that truly equips students with thriving legal careers.
 Its competitive admissions and remarkable bar exam performance make it a reliable route to success in the legal profession.

 Whether you're aiming to become a lawyer or simply seeking an excellent legal education, Wake Forest Law School should definitely be on your radar as a practical and promising choice.